IMMontoya/IMMontoya/README.md

 - **Microcontroller Programming**: My self-taught expertise in microcontroller programming allows me to tackle projects involving automation and robotics with a hands-on, practical approach to creating solutions 🤖.
 - **Politics, Economics, and Finance**: My keen interest in these areas fuels my ability to dissect complex datasets, ensuring my analyses are informed by a deep understanding of the broader socio-economic and political contexts 🌍.

-This blend of technical proficiency and diverse interests not only amplifies my data science skillset but also makes me a versatile team member capable of crossing traditional boundaries to drive innovation.
+This blend of technical proficiency and diverse interests not only amplifies my data science skill set but also makes me a versatile team member capable of crossing traditional boundaries to drive innovation.
 My broad knowledge base enables me to contribute uniquely to projects, particularly those at the intersection of technology and critical global issues, positioning me as a valuable asset to teams looking for dynamic and insightful expertise.

 ### Currently Seeking New Opportunities 🚀